FishinLab/xml_reports_merger/README.md

   python ui.py -i result_1.xml result_0.xml -o result_final.xml

   P.S.
 (1)make sure there is no duplicated file named result_final.xml in the path
-       (2)newer file always be merged into elder one.
+       (2)newer file always be merged into elder one, like result_1 should be typed before result_0, this means that result_1 merged into result_0.